sacridini/Awesome-Geospatial/README.md

 * [chupaESRI](https://github.com/johnjreiser/chupaESRI) - ChupaESRI is a Python module/command line tool to extract features from ArcGIS Server map services.
 * [geojsonio.py](https://github.com/jwass/geojsonio.py) - Open GeoJSON data on geojson.io from Python. geojsonio.py also contains a command line utility that is a Python port of geojsonio-cli.
 * [Ogcserver](https://github.com/mapnik/OGCServer) - Python WMS implementation using Mapnik.
-* [RSGISLib](http://www.rsgislib.org/) - The Remote Sensing and GIS software library (RSGISLib) is a collection of tools for processing remote sensing and GIS datasets.
+* [RSGISLib](http://www.rsgislib.org/) :zap: - The Remote Sensing and GIS software library (RSGISLib) is a collection of tools for processing remote sensing and GIS datasets.
 The tools are accessed using Python bindings or an XML interface.
 * [Scikit-image](http://scikit-image.org/) - Scikit-image is a collection of algorithms for image processing.
 * [pyWPS](http://pywps.org/) - An implementation of the Web Processing Service standard from the Open Geospatial Consortium.
 PyWPS is written in Python.
 It enables integration, publishing and execution of Python processes via the WPS standard.
 * [pyCSW](http://pycsw.org/) - Fully implements the OpenGIS Catalogue Service Implementation Specification (Catalogue Service for the Web).
 Initial development started in 2010 (more formally announced in 2011).
 The project is certified OGC Compliant, and is an OGC Reference Implementation.